If you own a small business there's a good chance that you have been approached by a business broker.

 "1 out of 15”

 That’s what a long-time business broker recently told me was his best guess.
-I asked how many of the prospects he talks to have a business they had any chance of selling – 1 out of 15.
+I asked how many of the prospects he talks to have a business that he could sell for them – "1 out of 15".

 In his opinion, 14 out of 15 were un-sellable.